-Still unsure why in 2014 you need to know about Bitcoin?
+Still unsure why you need to know about Bitcoin?

-Consider this: there are nearly 13 million Bitcoins in circulation (see the current figures here)!
+Consider this: In 2004, there were nearly 13 million Bitcoins in circulation (see the current figures here)!
 And, with millions of Bitcoins out there and the number of Bitcoin users growing every day, there are people who would relish the opportunity to begin using this currency to help their favorite nonprofit.
 Click here to see the growing list of nonprofits who have started accepting Bitcoin donations.

 How Can Nonprofits Accept Bitcoins in Their Pushka?